 The struggle to find a cure or even slow the symptoms of Alzheimer’s through drug treatments and trials has been slow, expensive — and so far, mostly unsuccessful.
 But lately, researchers have offered some hope that virtual reality tools may help in diagnosing and even treating the disease.

-For now, the Alzheimer’s Foundation is using virtual reality to help educate family members and caregivers.
-“Our intention is to provide just a snapshot of what those living with dementia may encounter and for participants to briefly experience what it’s like to step inside their shoes — including the visual and spatial disconnect individuals may experience — as well as other sensory impairments,” Fogel says.
+Fisher and the Alzheimer’s Foundation were pioneers in using virtual reality to help educate family members and caregivers.
+“Our intention is to provide just a snapshot of what those living with dementia may encounter and for participants to briefly experience what it’s like to step inside their shoes — including the visual and spatial disconnect individuals may experience — as well as other sensory impairments,” Fisher says.

 She says that technology, and virtual reality in particular, can be valuable in a number of ways: building relationships by allowing people to experience Alzheimer’s symptoms firsthand, fostering patience and better communication between people with Alzheimer’s and their caregivers, improving safety and care plans, serving as a catalyst for conversation and reflection.